 SerpWatch Has Customizable Reporting and White Label

 SerpWatch understands how important it is for users to be able to choose the metrics that go into the ranking reports a tool creates.
-Therefore, you can completely customize reports in terms of metrics shown and the timeframe that’s being taken into consideration.
+Therefore, you can completely customize reports in terms of metrics, format, and the timeframe that’s being taken into consideration.
 You can brand it as your own and download it to your computer or send it directly from the app if you choose so.

 When it comes to the pricing models developed by Moz and SerpWatch, the two tools quite differ.